Jimmy Roberts (composer): Works and recognition

 Among his compositions are two commissioned works: "The Heart of the Matter" (2008), with words by poet Dana Gioia, performed at the Guggenheim Museum, New York; and "I Sing, I Pray" (2007), written for Cantor Roslyn Barak, Congregation Emanu-El, San Francisco.
 Mr. Roberts also created and performed special piano arrangements for the Grand Piano Marathon at Merkin Concert Hall (2008), and gave a lecture/demonstration at the Newark School of the Arts for the Leonard Bernstein 90th birthday celebration.

 As a pianist and performer, Jimmy Roberts devises programs that blend classical and popular music (including Gershwin and Broadway), comedy and song.
 He has appeared at Merkin Concert Hall, the Time Warner Center, the 92nd Street Y, Steinway Hall and the "Music at Meyer" series in San Francisco.
 He was guest artist at the Newark School of the Arts in New Jersey, the Cab Calloway School of the Arts, in Wilmington, Delaware, and St. Francis College (Brooklyn).
-In the summer of 2010, he will be guest artist at the inaugural season of the Buck Hill/Skytop Music Festival in Pennsylvania.
+In the summer of 2010, he was guest artist at the inaugural season of the Buck Hill/Skytop Music Festival in Pennsylvania.

 The original cast recordings for his shows were recorded on the following record labels: "I Love You, You’re Perfect, Now Change" (Varese-Sarabande Records); "The Thing About Men" (DRG Records).
 Both shows are administered by The Rodgers and Hammerstein Organization.

+His newest musical, “Welcome to the Big Dipper,” written with librettists Catherine Filloux and John Daggett is slated for production in New York during the 2024/2025 season.

 Personal life

 Jimmy Roberts was born in 1952 in New York City but was raised in the town of Great Neck, NY.
 He graduated from John.
 L. Miller Great Neck North High School in the Class of 1970.
 Jimmy's grandfather was a cantor and rabbi and his grandmother played organ and piano.
-Jimmy's family surname is "Rabinowitz" but Jimmy uses "Roberts" for short.